danyaramirez/vocab_profile_spanish/README.md

 > A .csv file with the corpus list

+> A .csv file with semantic categorization of corpus tokens

+> An example text with fragments of "Cien años de soledad" by Gabriel García Márquez

 # Output:
 It creates:

 > a dataframe with the details of frequency ranges and number of tokens in that range

-> a pie chart with the percentage of the text for each frequency range
+> a tree map with the proportions of the text for each frequency range

-> a bar chart that compares number of words in the text, lexical variability and lexical density
+> a bar chart that compares number of words in the text, lexical variability and lexical density (and a dataframe with details)

-> a word cloud pointing at the most used words
+> a word cloud pointing at the most used content words

 # Some recommendations:
 Make sure the text file is correctly encoded in utf-8.